 Mandatory Fall/Winter/Spring Cleaning: Each family (or a representative) is required to attend the Fall, Winter or the Spring clean-up at the preschool; families are given a choice of which one they attend.
 The clean-ups will be held on a designated Saturday morning.
 During the clean-ups, families will help to thoroughly clean the preschool inside and out and do any maintenance that is needed.
 Parents not attending one of the three mandatory clean-ups will be assessed a one-time $75.00 fee.
 All incurred fees will be billed and payable by May 31.
 Board members are exempt from cleanings.

 Refreshments: Parents receive a monthly calendar with snack assignments.
 Each student will be on a rotation and assigned a day to bring snack.
 We love birthdays and encourage celebrating them; please contact the teachers to make arrangements.
 Our state licensure requires that snack consists of healthy foods.

 Parties/Special Events: The preschool usually schedules special events for Halloween and Valentine’s Day.
 The school also hosts a winter program, an art show and a graduation celebration.
 The refreshment chairperson will ask parents to bring a specific food or drink item to at least two of these events.
-If your family has any issues with holiday celebrations, please speak to Mrs. Good or Ms. Natalie.
+If your family has any issues with holiday celebrations, please speak to any of our teachers.
 Modifications can be made.

 Field Trips: Field trips usually accompany units of study throughout the school year.
 Since the school does not have a bus, it is necessary to use parent drivers.
 Parents should plan to drive their student, and possibly other students, for at least one field trip during the year.
 Your car must be insured and state law mandates that all preschoolers must be restrained in a car seat.
 Per New Mexico state law, parents will be required to have a fire extinguisher and first aid kit (which the Preschool will provide) in your car at all times during the field trip.
 Drivers transporting students other than their own, must have a background check.
 Parents who cannot drive their own student will make arrangements with the directors.